Your Journey Settings define how users interact with your Journey.

 This ensures existing users continue through to the end.

-If your account has reached the maximum number of active Journeys:
+If your account has reached its Journey limit: